jeremynesbitt/zoa/README.md

 # Using

-For Mac and Windows, the best way to use Zoa is to download the installer here.
+For Mac and Windows, the best way to use Zoa is to download the installer here: https://github.com/jnez137/zoa/releases

 For Linux it should be possible to build and run baes on the MacOS build instructions below, but it has not been tested.